U.S. Economic Woes Grant Gold New Fans

 Low odds that either will materialize have led to a reversal in the reflation trade, and Koesterich notes that gold has benefited as a result.
 Moving forward, he asserts that the metal’s near term depends on actions by the Trump administration.
 In the absence of a fiscal stimulus, he believes that gold prices will be kept above by record low real rates and political uncertainty.

 And while Koesterich says that the passing of a stimulus could temporarily halt gold’s rally, he finds it an unlikely scenario as it’s hard to bet on the White House posting a win at this stage.
-Whichever the case, gold’s low correlation with other assets will continue to make it a valuable means of portfolio diversification and wealth protection.donald trump, federal reserve, north korea, safe haven, us dollar, us economy
+Whichever the case, gold’s low correlation with other assets will continue to make it a valuable means of portfolio diversification and wealth protection.donald trump, Featured, federal reserve, north korea, safe haven, us dollar, us economy